Sam Moll: Oakland Athletics

 On August 16, 2017, Moll was traded to the Oakland Athletics in exchange for a player to be named later or cash considerations.
 Oakland optioned him to the Triple-A Nashville Sounds upon his acquisition.

 The Athletics promoted Moll to the major leagues on September 1, 2017, and he made his major league debut that night.
+In 11 games he was 0-0 with a 10.80 ERA.
 He was designated for assignment after the season on November 20.

 Toronto Blue Jays

 On November 27, 2017, Moll was claimed off waivers by the Pittsburgh Pirates.
 After being designated for assignment by Pittsburgh, the Seattle Mariners claimed Moll off waivers on November 30.

 On March 17, 2018, Moll was claimed off waivers by the Toronto Blue Jays.
 He was designated for assignment on March 29, and was assigned outright to the Triple-A Buffalo Bisons after clearing waivers on March 31.
 In 15 games with Buffalo, Moll logged a 1-3 record and 5.30 ERA.